ajcm474/gapless-lossy-codec/README.md

 Proof of concept lossy audio codec written in Rust that preserves gapless playback.

 ## Development Status
-Please note that this is currently a very buggy implementation.
-It does technically achieve gapless playback, but at the cost of doubling the input filesize and mangling the sample rate.
+Please note that this is currently a somewhat buggy implementation.
+It does achieve gapless playback and lossy compression, but at the cost of mangling the amplitude in some samples.
 Why this happens is still under investigation.

 ## Export Functionality
 The codec supports exporting decoded audio to formats with embedded metadata (sample rate, channels, etc.):